bitmakeapi/api-doc/README.md

 # Introduction

-Welcome to the FreeMex API documentation.
-We offer complete REST, Websocket, and FreeMex APIs to suit your algorithmic trading needs.
+Welcome to the BitMake API documentation.
+We offer complete REST, Websocket, and BitMake APIs to suit your algorithmic trading needs.
 ## Public definitions
 ### Terminology